ng-nathan/ng-nathan/README.md

 -->

 My name is Nathan.
-👋 Hi there!
 I’m a 4th-year Computer Science student with a passion for software development.
 I'm diving deep into both front-end and back-end technologies, aiming to become a versatile and proficient software developer.
 My interests include developing applications for mobile, Windows, and web platforms.
 I'm excited to contribute to open-source projects, learn new skills, and build innovative applications.
 Let's connect and create something amazing together! 🚀

 ### Languages I speak:
 <p>